White ethnic: History

 In the 1950s and 1960s, suburbanization caused many young ethnics, many of whom were veterans, to leave the city and settle in the nation's burgeoning suburbs with the hope of rising into a higher economic class.
 In the 1960s and 1970s, several ethnic organizations became vocal in promoting white ethnic culture and interests.
 At the same time, white ethnics became more involved in American political life at a national level and began to challenge the majority Protestant ruling class for greater political power.

 The election of John F. Kennedy, in 1960, was the first time that a white ethnic (Irish Catholic) was elected President of the United States.
 However, it was not the first time that a white ethnic was nominated for the presidency: Al Smith, also Irish Catholic, was the first to be nominated for president on a major party ticket, in 1928.
 Spiro Agnew, a Greek-American, was the first white ethnic elected vice president, in 1968.

 Since Kennedy, white ethnics have become more common on major party tickets.
 Eight Catholics have been vice presidential candidates.
-The Republicans were William Miller (1964), Paul Ryan (2012), and JD Vance (2024).
-Vance was elected, a convert to Catholicism who describes his descent as Scots-Irish.
+The Republicans were William Miller (1964) and Paul Ryan (2012).
 The Democrats were Ed Muskie (1968), Sargent Shriver (1972), Geraldine Ferraro (1984), Joe Biden (2008 and 2012), and Tim Kaine (2016).
 Biden was elected both times, becoming the first Roman Catholic and non-Protestant vice president.
 Biden would later be elected president in 2020.